andruschak/openai-gym-retro/README.md

 - xscrollHi increases by 1 every 255 xscrollLo x distance traveled
 - there appears to be a no reward zone at the start of the level

-Initial training

-- Results = Failure :: Mario never made it past this point in my initial training.
+- May 2020 - Results = Failure :: Mario never made it past this point in my initial training.
 After over 300 runs, all species stagnated and that triggered a mass extinction event.
 All training was lost.
 I modified the config-neat.cfg file afterwards to preserve at least 1 species (species_elitism)

 ![mario bane](https://github.com/andruschak/openai-gym-retro/raw/master/images/bane-of-marios-existence2.gif "mario bane")